codehz/StoneServer/README.md

 2. Custom arguments

 Added features:
-1. GRPC based interface for command and remote control
+1. D-Bus interface for command and remote control
 2. Designed for container

 # COPYRIGHT